-He then wonders whether anyone looked at him when he was young and thought the way these teenagers do – in other words, did anyone of an older generation view the young Larkin in a similarly envious way?
+He then wonders whether anyone looked at him when he was young and thought the way he does about these teenagers – in other words, did anyone of an older generation view the young Larkin in a similarly envious way, jealous of the younger generation because they were growing up in a less strictly religious age and were ‘free’ of the shackles of religion and worrying about what the priest will say?
 Or is there something specific about the sexual revolution of the 1960s counterculture?
 In other words, is such generational envy timeless (and therefore inevitable) or was Larkin simply born just a little too early (as he essentially says in ‘Annus Mirabilis’)?
-The image of priests travelling down this imagined slide of happiness ‘like free bloody birds’ is deliberately comical, and suggests that there’s something false about the moral high-ground adopted by clerics and other moral arbiters: what everyone, priests included, really want is to indulge their whims and their desires.
+The italicised lines imagine what someone of an older generation than Larkin might have said when viewing young Larkin and his generation (or ‘his lot’): they are all free to go down the slide like birds (itself an odd image: birds aren’t known for travelling down slides!).

 But then we suddenly come to a change in direction, as Larkin is confronted with the thought of ‘high windows’ and the deep blue air which leads out into nothingness and infinity.
 And that, in summary, is how ‘High Windows’ ends.
 What should we make of this final stanza?